How to Make Money and Get Paid by Youtube

 Then there’s Michelle Phan, who has garnered 8 million subscribers and 1.1 billion views with 385 uploaded videos demonstrating make-up techniques.
 She was even invited to create her own make-up line.

 Tyler Oakley was the sixth highest paid YouTuber in 2016, making more than $6 million.
 His channel covers topics like pop culture, mental health, LGBT issues, and more.

 As you’ve noticed, the world’s top YouTubers cover all sorts of different niche markets.
-And that means there’s a good chance on of your interests can be the path to how you get paid by YouTube.
-One thing to note—all of these successful YouTubers are having fun!
+And that means there’s a good chance one of your interests can be the path to how you get paid by YouTube.
+One more thing to note is that all of these successful YouTubers are having fun!

 You Need to Pick a Profitable Niche

 That’s your first step to how to get paid by YouTube.
 Some examples that work well include video games, “unboxing,” how-to and tutorials, vlogs (video blogs), product reviews, weight loss, challenges, comedy, pranks, and many more.
 There's no shortage of profitable niche markets for you to choose from.